 - General Ledger

-It is mandatory for the banks to keep the general ledger updated with information like financial statements, revenue, assets, liabilities, expenses and revenue which is used to prepare financial statements.
-Financial statements are the public documents which are then accessed by public, stakeholders and media.
-Considering the amount of detailed information in the statement, error in the report can very badly affect the bank’s image.
+The banks must keep the general ledger updated with information like financial statements, revenue, assets, liabilities, expenses, and revenue which is used to prepare financial statements.
+Financial statements are the public documents that are then accessed by the public, stakeholders, and media.
+Considering the amount of detailed information in the statement, errors in the report can very badly affect the bank’s image.

 - Report Automation

-Like all other public companies, banks need to prepare report and present to their stakeholders to show the performance.
-Considering the importance of the report, there is no chance for the bank to make error.
+Like all other public companies, banks need to prepare reports and present them to their stakeholders to show their performance.
+Considering the importance of the report, there is no chance for the bank to make an error.

-While RPA systems provide data in multiple formats, it can create report by auto filling the available report format to create report without errors and minimum time
+While RPA systems provide data in multiple formats, they can create reports by auto-filling the available report format to create reports without errors and minimum time